puppetlabs/puppet-specifications/tasks/README.md

 Param names will be prefixed with `PT_` to create the environment variables in the form `PT_<param_name>` (i.e. the value of the `foobar` param is set as `PT_foobar`).

 String parameters will not be quoted.
 Numerical parameters and structured objects will use their JSON representations.

+### Positional
+Positional input is useful for converting existing scripts to tasks.
+The parameters are passed to the task as arguments.
+The positional/order they are passed should be defined by the parameter.
+If the position has not been specified then each parameter will be passed to the task in a unspecified order.

 #### Example